 Content Findability Drives Perception of the Content Itself

-Let me briefly explain the method to our research madness.
-It starts with data from ContentWRX, our software that evaluates content effectiveness across six dimensions: discovery / findability, accuracy, usefulness, relevance, polish, and influence.
+Let me briefly explain the method to our research madness at Content Science.
+It starts with data from ContentWRX, our software that evaluates content effectiveness across six dimensions:

-With me so far?
-Now, the next part involves a milestone.
-We recently collected content data from content consumer number 100,000.
-(We’ve dubbed the event 100K Day!)
-In celebration, being the content and data geeks we are, we conducted a special analysis with that data.
-Our goal?
-To uncover new insights about content effectiveness that apply broadly, to any organization with content.
+We took data collected from more than 160,000 content consumers and conducted a special analysis with this goal: To uncover new insights about content effectiveness that apply broadly, to any organization with content.

 That’s when we discovered just how devastating hard-to-find content is to anything you hope to achieve with your customers, users, or audiences.
 If your customers perceive your content as difficult to find, that frustration distorts their perspective on the content itself.
 In other words, the negative impact doesn’t stop once your customers find the right content.
 The negativity lingers, causing your users to view the content as less accurate, less relevant, less useful, and less influential on helping them achieve their goal.